-Leptomeningeal lymphoma accounts for two thirds of cases of secondary CNS lymphomas, the remaining third presenting like primary CNS lymphomas (parenchymal disease).
+Leptomeningeal lymphoma accounts for two-thirds of cases of secondary CNS lymphomas, the remaining third presenting like primary CNS lymphomas (parenchymal disease).

-Risk factors for a SCNSL are 2:
+Risk factors for secondary CNS lymphoma are 2:

 - the variant of primary lymphoma